NCBI-Hackathons/Cancer_Epitopes_CSHL/README.md

 taken care of by the [UltraFastHackers](https://github.com/NCBI-Hackathons/Ultrafast_Mapping_CSHL)

-### Getting the background + sample 'epitope' sequence: `VCF-to-FASTA`
+### Getting the peptide sequences: `VCF-to-FASTA`

 vcf -> peptide sequences (mutated and unmutated)

-Format table:
+1. annotate VCF using VEP
+2. focus on variants with non-synonymosu changes
+3. extract FASTA sequence of 9mers surrounding the variant position within an affected peptide

+##### Output:
-chr, strand, start, end, mutated_sequence, background_sequence, ?Transcript_ID/Gene_ID
+chr, strand, start, end, mutated_sequence, background_sequence, Transcript_ID/Gene_ID

 ### Predict the immunogenicity change introduced by the mutation (`FRED2`)